DamoM73/PyQt-website/_build/html/_sources/01_introduction.md.txt

 ![PyQt as a wrapper](./assets/img/01/pyqt_wrapper.png)

+## Tutorials and examples

+This website has two parts, tutorials and examples.

+The **tutorials** will take you through the process of creating increasingly complex apps using PyQt.
+They will explore the thinking and habit involved in developing PyQt apps in preparation for developing your own apps.

+The **examples** are basic applications which are designed to show you how a specific component works.
+Use these as a reference when developing your applications.

 ## MVC Architecture Pattern

 The PyQt apps we create in these tutorials will use MVC Architecture.
 The MVC architecture pattern turns complex application development into a much more manageable process.
 It is example of modularization and decomposition.